-What Types Of Wax Can I Use On Woodworking Tools
+What Types Of Paste Wax And Liquid Wax Can I Use On Woodworking Tools

-Here is a list of the available wood waxes and information which will help you in your decision.
+Here is a list of the available wood waxes and information that will help you in your decision.

-Minwax Paste – The Minwax paste works very well and due it being a paste it is easy to apply to different surfaces either vertical or horizontal.
-It provides a smooth to the touch finish, spreads evenly and buffs off easily.
-Lastly it dries very quickly which is a bonus.
+Minwax Paste Wax– The Minwax paste works very well and due it being a paste it is easy to apply to different surfaces either vertical or horizontal.
+It provides a smooth to the touch finish, spreads evenly, and buffs off easily.
+Lastly, it dries very quickly which is a bonus.

-Carnauba Paste – The very high content of carnauba in this wax makes it easy to achieve a slick and shiny surface which you can pass your wood over when using you woodworking tools.
+Carnauba Paste Wax – The very high content of carnauba in this wax makes it easy to achieve a slick and shiny surface that you can pass your wood over when using your woodworking tools.
 It doesn’t leave any discoloration on your woodworking tools.
-Dries quickly and easy to buff with little amount applied.
+Dries quickly and is easy to buff with a little amount applied.